UWAMEGFisheries/Stereo-or-mono-video-annotation-workflows/x_1_RWorkflow.md

 Example workflow using R to take standard MaxN and Length+3D point queries from EventMeasure from www.seagis.com.au.

 Six sequential scripts are provided:
-0. Format habitat annotation data from BRUV a href="https://github.com/TimLanglois/HabitatAnnotation">- see seperate Habitat Annotation repository for details</a>
+0. Format habitat annotation data from BRUV <a href="https://github.com/TimLanglois/HabitatAnnotation">- see separate Habitat Annotation repository for details</a>
 1. Format and check species names and min and max lengths against a master list.
 2. Calculate biomass from lenght-weigth relationship and tidy data for analysis.
 3. Combine data products for modeling and plotting